 We visit the Bird Room where all those seeking an audience with His Majesty The King wait to be announced, as well as the Ballroom and the Banqueting Hall.
 During a gala dinner at the Royal Palace, more than 200 people will dine there.

-The Royal Palace was open for guided tours from 23 June until 18 August.
-We thank all our visitors and wish everybody welcome back next summer.
+The Royal Palace will be open for guided tours from 22 June until 25 August.

 Tours are given in Norwegian every twenty minutes.